Chapter 8 Advising Travelers with Specific Needs

 - Recommended prophylactic and self-treatment medications and first aid kit (see Chapter 2, Travel Health Kits)

-- Advice and resources for students with special needs and disabilities, including a specific plan for students with preexisting conditions that includes provisions for medications, ongoing care, and emergency treatment
+- Advice and resources for students with special needs, including specific plans for students with preexisting conditions that include provisions for medications, ongoing care, and emergency treatment

-- Information about physiologic and psychological consequences they may encounter as a result of culture shock or changes in their routine
+- Information about physiologic and psychological consequences students may encounter as a result of culture shock or changes in routine

 - General advice on nutrition and dietary deficiencies